fmontesi/jo/README.md

 - Jo uses some modern JavaScript features.
 [Proxy](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy) is used to implement the magic of calling the operations of your Jolie server as if they were native methods (`Jo.operation`).
 We also use [Arrow functions](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/Arrow_functions).
 Check which browsers support Proxy at https://caniuse.com/#feat=proxy, and which support arrow functions at https://caniuse.com/#feat=arrow-functions.
 If you want to use Jo in browsers that do not support these features, you can try compiling Jo with [Babel](https://babeljs.io/).

 # FAQ

-## How do I pronounce Jo?

-Jo is pronounced "Yo!".

 ## How do I handle basic values in root nodes sent by Jolie?
 (AKA response.$)